 Form I-9 regulations require that the form be completed during a face-to-face meeting between the new hire and the employer, or its authorized representative.
 This isn’t easy when the employer hires a remote employee and, with no simple solution, employers often skirt the law, risking large fines if caught.

 To solve this problem for employers, Verifyi9 offers a remote hire Form I-9 verification service.
 Using independent service providers like you, we complete Form I-9 quickly and legally.

 When you join our network of service providers, you will list the counties in which you are willing to serve.
-When we receive a service request in your service area, we will send you an email invitation to quote the price that you’ll charge to complete the task.
-We will tell you where the employee is located by zip code; how completed documents are to be returned; and how quickly the task must be completed.
-You will simply reply to our email with your quote to complete the task.
+When we receive a service request in your service area, we will ask you what you will charge to complete the task.
+We are not like N3 Notary or the other companies who offer $20-25 for a completed form.
+You set your own rate!
 The task will be awarded to the service provider who responds with the lowest quote for service, upon acceptance by our client employer.

 If the task is awarded to you, we will send you contact information for the remote employee and detailed instructions for completing the assignment.
 You will contact the employee to arrange a meeting at a mutually-convenient location.
 Your task will be to review original identification documents, record them in Section 2 of the form, then sign and date the form.
 After making copies of the identification documents, you will upload the documents at our web site.
 In some cases, you will send the form and the copies to the employer at the address that we provide.